nixrajput/nixrajput/README.md

 # Personal Details

-**I'm a Student & Full Stack Developer.**
+*I am an inquisitive Full Stack Developer who is well experienced and trained in cross-platform coding.
+I am a quick-learner, energentic and self-motivated person skilled in leadership.*

-- I’m a well experienced developer in Java, Python, Flutter & ReactJS!
+- ***Ask me about*** - Java, Python, Flutter, ReactJS, HTML & CSS.
-- I’m looking to collaborate with other open-source [GitHub][github] content creators.
+- Looking to collaborate with other open-source [GitHub][github] content creators.
-- *Fun fact*: I am a Cricket & Football enthusiast.
+- ***Fun fact***: I am a Cricket & Football enthusiast.

+# Technical Skills

   ## *Languages*
   * **Java**